By Ashok Prasad, Founder, Niyyam

 - Fund manager details

-Important Insight:
+Important Insight

-- Investing without reading a factsheet is like buying a product without checking its specifications
+Investing without reading a factsheet is like buying a product without checking its specifications.

 Why Reading a Factsheet is Important

-Most investors chase returns, but markets are unpredictable.
+Most investors chase returns.

 Factsheets help you: